NiklasKrogell/NiklasKrogell/README.md

 - **Also experienced in:** Java, Python, R

 ## 🏋️‍♂️ Outside of Code
-When I’m not at my keyboard, you’ll find me at the gym, out for a run, or serving my community as a **contract firefighter**.
+When I’m not at my keyboard, you’ll find me at the gym, walking in forest  with my dog, playing videogames or serving my community as a **contract firefighter**.

 ---